-In early October 2017, I took a flight to Tokyo with Alison, a member of Schmidt’s marketing team, who joined as my assistant to help with various tasks like managing my calendar.
+So in early October 2017 I flew to Tokyo, accompanied by Alison, a member of Schmidt’s marketing team, who joined as my assistant to help with various tasks like managing my calendar.
 Right away I was struck by how clean the city was, not to mention enormous and modern.
-More importantly, I was completely out of my element, and it was energizing.
-Our meetings were inspiring; I sat in on a briefing by the US Embassy staff, attended a Friends of Oregon Governor’s reception, and a “women’s night out,” where I had the chance to mingle with local Japanese businesswomen, as well as those who had traveled for the event.
+More importantly, I was energized to be completely out of my element.
+Our meetings were inspiring; I sat in on a briefing by the U.S. Embassy staff, attended a Friends of Oregon Governor’s reception, and a “women’s night out,” where I had the chance to mingle with local Japanese businesswomen, as well as those who’d traveled to the event.
 Participating in the women’s leadership panel was the highlight of the journey.
-I sat alongside five women, four of them Japanese, to talk about the issues facing women in business today.
+I sat alongside five women—four of them Japanese—to talk about the issues facing women in business today.
 The candid conversation was an inspiring shift in perspective for me.
 I was so absorbed in the daily demands of running my business that I didn’t usually get to reflect on the complications, challenges, and rewards of being a woman business owner.
 The experience on the panel stayed with me and later helped shine a light on how I might play a more meaningful role in this broader conversation.

 At one point, I asked my fellow panelists what we could all do to help make sure more companies fostered working conditions that empower women to be successful.
 Governor Brown’s response resonated with me: “Many of us are mothers,” she said.
 “We can make sure every young man we bring into the world recognizes the power and potential of women.
 Leading by example and impacting the next generation will make the difference.”
 I thought of little Oliver back at home, now seven years old, who had grown up seeing me build Schmidt’s.
 He was now old enough to have an understanding of what that meant.
 Recently, I’d been featured on the local news, and when we watched at home, his whole face lit up.
 “Is that really you?” he asked, grinning in disbelief.
 I treasured small moments like these, when Oli got a glimpse of my work world.

-I was proud at how I’d balanced motherhood and running a business over all these years.
+I was proud at how I’d balanced motherhood and running a business all these years.
 Since Oliver was born, I had ended nearly every day the same way: snuggled up with him in his bed, side by side, talking, singing, telling stories, laughing, and cuddling until he began to fall asleep.
 I’d always done everything I could to be present with him, to create routines and stability, to build memories, to show him all the love in the world.
-Still, there were plenty of times I felt guilty for not being home enough, or for bringing my work home with me, or being distracted by the stresses of the business.
-I had to remind myself that any working mom faces similar challenges; even if I wasn’t leading Schmidt’s, I’d still likely be working full-time (and less fulfilled by the work).
-Yet now that the opportunity to build a different kind of life was in reach, if we sold Schmidt’s—a life where Oliver’s parents would have much more time and flexibility and where our family would have financial security like we’d never known—I felt more and more ready to embrace it.
+Still, there were plenty of times I felt guilty for not being home enough, bringing my work home with me, or being distracted by the stresses of the business.
+I had to remind myself that any working mom faces similar challenges; even if I wasn’t leading Schmidt’s, I’d still likely be working full time (and less fulfilled by the work).
+Now the opportunity to build a different kind of life was in reach, if we sold Schmidt’s—a life where Chris and I would have much more time and flexibility, and our family would have financial security like we’d never known.
+I felt more and more ready to embrace it.
 It was time.